Start Your Own Business Relief

 You can read further examples of how to calculate Start Your Own Business Relief on Revenue’s website.
-You can also read Frequently Asked Questions on the scheme.

 You do not need to be preapproved for the scheme.
 Instead, you claim this relief when you make your income tax return.
-Note that new businesses get an extension to the normal filing date for your first tax return.
-For example if you set up your new business in 2014 then your first tax return is not due until 31 October 2016.

 Revenue's Online Service (ROS) can calculate the amount of income tax, USC and PRSI that you owe.